 All French Immersion programs are regional and open to all students in the SSRCE.
-Early French Immersion entry is offered in Grade Primary, Middle Immersion entry is offered in Grade Four and Late French Immersion is offered in Grade Six or Grade Seven (depending on school). **Of note: Our regional Middle Immersion program at Bridgewater Elementary School is currently being phased out and replaced by Early Immersion.
+Early French Immersion entry is offered in Grade Primary, Middle Immersion entry is offered in Grade 4 and Late French Immersion is offered in Grade 6 or Grade 7 (depending on school). **Of note: Our regional Middle Immersion program at Bridgewater Elementary School is currently being phased out and replaced by Early Immersion.
 There is therefore no longer an entry point at grade 4 in our region.

 The early immersion program begins in grade Primary and continues to Grade 12.
 At the elementary level, a minimum of 80% of instruction is provided in French, and approximately 70% of instruction is in French at the middle school level.
 At the high school level, students must successfully complete nine credits offered in the French language to receive a French Immersion certificate.

 In Late Immersion programs, students receive approximately 70% of instruction in French in the middle school years.
 At the high school level, students must successfully complete nine credits in French to receive a French Immersion Certificate.

 To register for a Regional French Immersion program or obtain more information, contact the school where you would like your child to enroll.

 For Further Information on French Second Language Programs